 - ▶ Select the mode for specifying the reference point - ► Click the first element (straight line, complete circle or circular arc) with the left mouse button.
-The TNC indicates possible locations for reference points on the selected element with stars. - Click the second element (straight line, complete circle or circular arc) with the left mouse button.
-The TNC sets the reference-point symbol on the intersection.
+The TNC indicates possible locations for reference points on the selected element with stars.
+The element is color-highlighted - ► Click the second element (straight line, complete circle or circular arc) with the left mouse button.
+The TNC sets the reference-point symbol on the intersection